fluffy/ietf/snowflake/draft-jennings-dispatch-snowflake.md

-3. Differences in interpretation and implementation of the protocol with respect to aggressive vs normal nomination may hinder rapid convergence or end up in agents choosing suboptimal routes.
+3. Differences in interpretation and implementation of the protocol with respect to aggressive vs normal nomination may hinder rapid convergence or may end up in agents choosing suboptimal routes.

 4. It does not discover asymmetric routes.
-For example UDP leaving a device may work just fine even thought UDP coming into that device does not work at all.
+For example UDP leaving a device may work just fine even though UDP coming into that device does not work at all.

-5. May deployments consider using a TURN/Media Router in their topology today in order to support fast session start or ensuring reliable connection (although with small latency overhead).
+5. Many deployments consider using a TURN/Media Router in their topology today in order to support fast session start or ensuring reliable connection (although with small latency overhead).
-At the time ICE was designed it was not understood if this would be too expensive or not so ICE works without TURN but better with it.
+At the time ICE was designed it was not understood if this would be too expensive or not so.
+ICE works without TURN but better with it.

 6. The asymmetric nature of the controlling / controlled roles has caused many interoperability problems and bugs.
 Also Role conflicts might